Payatas landslide: Background

-The residents near the Payatas dumpsite, specifically Lupang Pangako were moved to the area from other parts of Quezon City in the 1990s under then mayor Brigido Simon.
+The residents near the Payatas dumpsite, specifically Lupang Pangako, were moved to the area from other parts of Quezon City in the 1990s under then-mayor Brigido Simon.
 Parts of Lupang Pangako then would be used for the dump, a "mountain of garbage" eventually piled up near the relocation site.

 Poor people often scavenge the Payatas dumpsite as a means of livelihood.
-Some of the garbage dumped on the site often combust spontaneously.
+Some of the garbage dumped on the site often combusts spontaneously.

 Landslide

-218 people were killed, according to official data, and caused 300 missing persons.
-Other sources, however, suggest that 705 people were killed in Payatas and many first-hand accounts note the number is far greater than the official figure, perhaps closer to 1,000.
+The landslide killed 218 people and left 300 missing, according to official reports.
+Other sources, however, suggest that 705 people were killed, and many first-hand accounts note the number is far greater than the official figure, perhaps closer to 1,000.

 The dumping ground was immediately closed following the incident by then President Joseph Estrada.

 Aftermath

-The dumpsite was reopened weeks later by then-Quezon City Mayor Ismael Mathay Jr. to avert an epidemic in the city due to uncollected garbage caused by the closure.
+The dumpsite was reopened weeks later by then-Quezon City Mayor Mel Mathay to avert an epidemic in the city due to uncollected garbage caused by the closure.

 The landslide prompted the passage of Republic Act No. 9003 or the Ecological Solid Waste Management Act of 2000, which mandates the closure of open dumpsites in the Philippines by 2004 and controlled dumpsites by 2006.

 In 2004, the Payatas dumpsite was reconfigured as a controlled disposal facility but was closed in December 2010.
 A separate dumpsite was established near the old open dumpsite in January 2011.
 The newer dumpsite closed in December 2017.